Eschatologue/CM_wiki/docs/spells/8th-level.md

 Magical darkness spreads from a point you choose within range to fill a 60-foot-radius sphere until the spell ends.
 The darkness spreads around corners.
 A creature with darkvision can't see through this darkness.
 Non-magical light, as well as light created by spells of 8th level or lower, can't illuminate the area.

 Shrieks, gibbering, and mad laughter can be heard within the sphere.
-Whenever a creature starts its turn in the sphere, it must make a Wisdom saving throw, taking 8d8 psychic damage on a failed save, or half as much damage on a successful one.
+Whenever a creature starts its turn in the sphere, it must make a Wisdom Saving Throw, taking 8d8 psychic damage on a failed save, or half as much damage on a successful one.

 ### Maze
 *8th-level conjuration*